 Many of the common sources are known as bot flies.
-Dermatobia hominis, native to South and Central America, is the most common cause in travelers returning to the US.
-Other species include Cordylobia anthropophaga (in sub-Saharan Africa), various Cuterebra sp (in North America), and Wohlfahrtia sp (in North America, Europe, and Pakistan).
+Dermatobia hominis, native to South and Central America, is the most common cause in travelers returning to the United States.
+Other species include Cordylobia anthropophaga (in sub-Saharan Africa), various Cuterebra species (in North America), and Wohlfahrtia species (in North America, Europe, and Pakistan).
 Many of the flies do not lay their eggs on humans but on other insects (eg, mosquitoes) or objects (eg, drying laundry) that may contact skin.
 Eggs on the skin hatch into larvae, which burrow into the skin and develop through successive stages (instars) into mature larvae; mature larvae may be 1 to 2 cm long, depending on the species.
 If the infestation is untreated, larvae eventually emerge from the skin and drop to the ground to continue their life cycle.

 Typical symptoms include itching, a sensation of movement, and sometimes lancinating pain.
 The initial lesion may resemble an arthropod bite or bacterial furuncle but may be distinguished by the presence of a central punctum with serosanguineous drainage; sometimes a small portion of the end of the larva is visible.
 D. hominis lesions are more common on the face, scalp, and extremities, whereas C. anthropophaga lesions tend to occur in areas that are covered by clothing and appear on the head, neck, and back.

-Open wounds and mucous membranes, typically in the homeless, alcoholics, and other people in poor social circumstances, may be infested by fly larvae, most often from green or black blowflies.
+Open wounds and mucous membranes, typically in people who are unsheltered, those who have alcohol use disorder Alcohol Use Disorder and Rehabilitation Alcohol use disorder involves a pattern of alcohol use that typically includes craving and manifestations of tolerance and/or withdrawal along with adverse psychosocial consequences.
+Alcoholism... read more , and anyone experiencing substandard hygienic conditions, may be infested by fly larvae, most often from green or black blowflies.
 Unlike larvae of common houseflies, most agents of wound myiasis invade healthy as well as necrotic tissue.